Dear Lean Cuisine Fiesta Grilled Chicken “Entrée”,

 That was my first mistake.
 I should have never taken it out of its natural habitat.
 The portion was equivalent to a can of Fancy Feast.

 My 260 calorie “entree” had turned into an 800 calorie fiasco.
-That’s what you should name it more accurately, Fiasco Rice with Chicken Afterthought.
+That’s what you should be more accurately named, Fiasco Rice with Chicken Afterthought.
 And you should use Gray to symbolize the detachment, isolation and sorrow one feels upon witnessing it’s actual size.
 It was like taking a really hot guy to bed, and discovering he has micropenis.

-So, in spite of your provocative orange packaging and your casually hip lowercase letters, the old adage holds true; you can’t judge a book by it’s cover, or in this case, entrée by it’s color.
+So, in spite of your provocative orange packaging and your casually hip lowercase letters, the old adage holds true; you can’t judge a book by it’s cover, or in this case, an “entrée.”